AriFordsham/GHCWiki/commentary/packages.md

 ## Design constraints

 1. We want [Commentary/Compiler/RecompilationAvoidance](commentary/compiler/recompilation-avoidance) to work.
 So that means symbol names should not contain any information that varies too often, such as the ABI hash of the module or package.
-The ABI of an entity should depend only on its definition, the definitons of the things it depends on, and compiler settings.
+The ABI of an entity should depend only on its definition, and the definitons of the things it depends on.

 1. We want to be able to detect ABI incompatibility.
 If a package is recompiled and installed over the top of the old one, and the new version is ABI-incompatible with the old one, then packages that depended on the old version should be detectably broken using the tools.